 We spoke of it so frequently I actually started believing it was going to happen.
 Then, as always, he decided he no longer wanted to pursue a career in Rap.
 This was a normal thing for him.
 He’d come up with a great idea, he’d entertain it for a while, and then, on to the next idea.
 Never letting any of them come to fruition.
 My hopes were dashed.
 I’d hoped to convince him to rethink his decision because I really felt that I couldn’t do it without him.
 So I pleaded with him, “Dude!!
 I cannot do this without you”.
 Til this day, I can clearly hear his reply echo in my ears.
 He simply said, “You’re gonna have to”.
 I was devastated.
 Do this alone?
 It was an impossibility.
 I mean he was The Guy, he was The Frontman, He was Batman, and there simply was no Robin without Batman.
 I couldn’t get the dream of perhaps making it, and becoming someone, out of my head.

 So here we are at this party, and in the middle of everything, the person who threw the party announced that he was going to play some music from a new Rapper and he wanted everyone to check it out.
 I was standing outside with my buddies.
 The guy puts the song on, the Rapper’s voice comes in at the top of the beat and almost immediately the entire party is rockin.
-Everybody inside and outside were dancing.
-Apparently everybody was loving this new song.
+Everybody inside and outside was dancing.
+Apparently, everybody was loving this new song.
 I’m standing there with my buddies.
 One of them is dancing with his drink in hand.
-The other one is bouncing but slightly intrigued about the Rappers voice.
+The other one is bouncing but slightly intrigued by the Rappers voice.
 He looks at me and says, “You know what Vince?
 If you were to Rap, you would sound like that.”
 I replied, “You think so?”
 He answered, “Yeaah,” as he continued bouncing to the beat and listening to the lyrics.
 Again, he remarked about how much the guy on the song sounded a lot like I might sound, if only I knew how to Rap.
 About that time the music cuts off.
-The whole party let’s out a collective “Awwwwh!!!”.
+The whole party lets out a collective “Awwwwh!!!”.

 The guy whose party it was explained he didn’t want to play the entire song, just a verse of it, to get everyone’s reaction.
 When he asked what they thought of it, everyone clapped, yelled and cheered.
 By this time, I’ve walked back into the house.
 Just when someone asked, “Who was that Rappin on the song?” the guy looked in my direction and said, “That Big Dude leaning against the wall right there.”
 At that moment, everyone in the party swarmed on me.
 I was totally surprised and I couldn’t stop smiling & laughing.
 They were treating me like their favorite celebrity rapper who’d stopped by the party unexpectedly.
 I was ecstatic, but still a shy guy so I made my way back to the door and walked out.
 When I got outside my two buddies were, more or less, in a state of shock.
 They were astonished that it was actually me on the song.
 The friend who had told me, “I’d have to do it alone” had no idea that he’d only motivated me to have the confidence to, at least, make an attempt and it worked.